The BBC pay gap reveals an ugly truth

 Forcing companies to disclose their overall pay to men and women would put them under pressure to correct all three issues: the salary gap between men and women in the same jobs, the lack of female employees in some firms, and the lack of women at the top.

 The BBC argues that it needs the flexibility to be able to pay its stars big bucks in order to effectively compete.
-To be fair, the publicly funded organization is up against against commercial broadcasters.
+To be fair, the publicly funded organization is up against commercial broadcasters.

 But if all companies disclosed such data, then it would be harder for organizations to justify pay gaps by gender based upon vague, unsubstantiated claims about their competition.